bruceme/mover/README.md

 #Technology

 - Old beat up Power Chair, preferably without batteries.
+- Two Hedge Trimmers
 - Raspbery Pi 3 A+ main board
 - Adafruit GPS HAT
 - H-Bridge to power the motors

 #Steps

-1 - Build the chair
+* Build the chair
-2 - Build the controller
+* Build the controller
-3 - Programming
+* Programming
-4 - Do anything except worry about your lawn
+* Do anything except worry about your lawn

+# Current status

+I've got the chair, got the pi, assembling